KristinHelgadottir/Python_data/TensorFlow/README.md

 ## Training loop
-"Training" the neural network means using training images and labels to adjust weights and biases so as to minimise the cross-entropy loss function.
 ```Terminal
 Training digits => updates to weights and biases => better recognition (loop)
 ```
+"Training" the neural network means using training images and labels to adjust weights and biases so as to minimise the cross-entropy loss function (function of weights, biases, pixels of the training image and its known label).
 To drive the training, we will define a loss function, that is a value representing how badly the system recognises the digits and try to minimise it.
 ```Python
 Y = tf.nn.softmax(tf.matmul(tf.reshape(X, [-1, 784]), W) + b)